Computer Station Nation is reader-supported.

 Best budget wired — Razer DeathAdder Essential

-$24.98 for an ergonomic right-handed shape, a 6,400 DPI optical sensor, and a 2.1 m braided cable.
-The DeathAdder shape has been popular for over a decade because it fits palm and claw grippers without demanding anything from them.
+$24.98 for an ergonomic right-handed shape, a 6,400 DPI optical sensor, and a 2.1m braided cable.
+The DeathAdder shape has been popular for over a decade because it fits palm and claw grippers without asking anything from them.
 No wireless, no RGB, no complexity.
-Good starting point.
+Solid starting point.

 The Razer DeathAdder Essential is the essential gaming mouse to kickstart a proper gaming rig.
 The 6,400 DPI optical sensor enables fast and precise swipes for great control, while an ergonomic form allows for extended hours of gaming.
 It’s also built for durability, featuring 5 Hyperesponse...